Li Fai

 Li Fai MH (李暉 (李晖, Lǐ huī); born 30 May 1969) is a retired professional wushu taolu athlete from Hong Kong.
-She was a four-time world champion and was a medalist at the Asian Games and the East Asian Games.
+She was a four-time world champion and a medalist at the Asian Games and the East Asian Games.

 Early life

 Li was born in Guilin, Guangxi.
-As a child she studied Peking Opera and when she moved to Hong Kong at the age of 15, she was hired as a traditional dancer at a nearby village.
-While working there she was spotted by Hong Kong film director, Ching Siu-tung, and was recruited to help stand-in for actresses.
+As a child, she studied Guilin Opera and when she moved to Hong Kong at the age of 15, she was hired as a traditional dancer at a nearby village.
+While working there, she was spotted by Hong Kong film director Ching Siu-tung and was recruited to help stand-in for actresses.
 Eventually she became interested in the sport of contemporary wushu and began seriously training in 1989.

 Career

 Early competitive career: 1989–1994

 Li's international debut was at the 1990 Asian Games where she finished in fourth place in the women's changquan all-around event.
 In the 1991 World Wushu Championships in Beijing, China, she won a silver medal in gunshu and bronze medals in changquan and qiangshu.
 In 1992 at the Asian Wushu Championships in Seoul, South Korea, she won a gold medal in gunshu, and silver medals in jianshu and changquan, thus earning the changquan all-around silver medal.

 Li then won the bronze medal in women's changquan all-around at the 1993 East Asian Games in Shanghai, China.
 Shortly after this event, she announced that she was planning to retire from competitive wushu after her next competition, the 1993 World Wushu Championships in Kuala Lumpur, Malaysia, to focus on her career as a stunt-woman.
 A few months later at the competition, she became the world champion in changquan and gunshu.
 She also won a bronze medal in jianshu.
 With these victories, she decided to continue her competitive wushu career.

 In May 1994, Li developed a mysterious severe illness but recovered in time to perform exceedingly well in the Hong Kong team trials for the 1994 Asian Games.
 Shortly after this, Li discovered she was pregnant, and so she dropped out of the Asian Games.